heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     border-top-style : to change the top border style of a element;
     border-top-color: to change the top border color of a element;
     box-shadow : to add a shadow to a element;
+    border-radius : to add a border radius to a element;
     height : to change the element height;
     width : to change the element width;
     max-height : defines the maximum height of an element;